Sri Lanka PM offers resignation after protesters storm president's house | Politics

 Political instability could undermine Sri Lanka's talks with the International Monetary Fund as it seeks a $3 billion bailout, the restructuring of some foreign debt and fund-raising from multilateral and bilateral sources to ease the dollar drought.
 "This is a dicey situation.
 If a clear transition is not put in place the president and prime minister's resignation will create a power vacuum that could be dangerous.
 The Speaker can appoint a new all-party government but whether they will be accepted by the protesters remains to be seen," said political analyst Kusal Perera.

-It has been compounded by the build-up of hefty government debt, rising oil prices and a ban on the import of chemical fertilizers last year that devastated agriculture.
-The fertilizer ban was reversed in November.
+It has been compounded by the build-up of hefty government debt, rising oil prices and a ban on the import of chemical fertilisers last year that devastated agriculture.
+The fertiliser ban was reversed in November.
 However, many blame the country's decline on economic mismanagement by Rajapaksa and there have been months of largely peaceful protests demanding his resignation.

 Before breaking into the government buildings on Saturday, the protesters dismantled several police barricades in Colombo's government district.
-Police fired shots in the air but were unable to stop the angry crowd from surrounding the presidential residence, the witness said.
+Police fired shots in the air but were unable to stop the crowd from surrounding the presidential residence, a witness said.

 Sampath Perera, a 37-year-old fisherman, took an overcrowded bus from the seaside town of Negombo 45 km (30 miles) north of Colombo, to join the protest.
 "We have told Gota (Rajapaksa) over and over again to go home but he is still clinging on to power.
 We will not stop until he listens to us," Perera said.